MicrosoftDocs/msteams-docs/msteams-platform/build-your-first-app/build-messaging-extension.md

 > * Create an app project and messaging extension bot using the Microsoft Teams Toolkit for Visual Studio Code
 > * Identify the app manifest properties and some of the scaffolding relevant to messaging extensions
 > * Host an app locally
-> * Configure a bot for your messaging extension
+> * Configure the bot for your messaging extension
 > * Sideload and test a messaging extension in Teams

 ## Before you begin

-If you haven't yet, set up your Microsoft 365 development [account](building-real-world-app.md#set-up-your-development-account) and [Teams app tools](building-real-world-app.md#install-your-development-tools).
+If you haven't yet, make sure you [understand and install the Teams development prerequisites](building-real-world-app.md#get-prerequisites).

 ## Create your app project

-The Microsoft Teams Toolkit helps you set up the following components for your messaging extension app:
+The Microsoft Teams Toolkit helps you set up the following components for your messaging extension:

 * **App manifest and scaffolding** relevant to messaging extensions
 * **Bot** for your messaging extension that's automatically registered with the Microsoft Azure Bot Service